Nanrech/Nanrech/README.md

 Twitter: `Nanrech_`

 Misc. projects I have contributed to/am contributing to:
-- Hypixel: Former Translator and Proofreader
+- Hypixel: Translator and Proofreader
 - Minecraft/Minecraft Launcher: Translator
 - ProtonMail/VPN: Translator and proofreader
 - Working on a couple of yet-to-be-released projects